-Community Based Medical Homes are also know as Patient Centered Medical Homes (PCMH).
-They improve the care of patients by offering enhanced access to care and increased Primary Care Manager continuity, and by promoting patient- and family-centered evidence-based health care.
+Patient Centered Medical Homes are also known as Community Based Medical Homes and they improve the care of patients by offering enhanced access to care and increased Primary Care Manager continuity, and by promoting patient- and family-centered evidence-based health care.

 Patient Centered Medical Homes allow providers and patients to take a more proactive approach to health care, with a stronger focus on prevention.
 The medical home can reduce the percentage of specialty referrals and result in a getting the needed care in one visit.
 The Patient Centered Medical Home model allows for better coordination of care and improved communication among team members and beneficiaries, while placing emphasis on preventive care and chronic care management, and empowering, patients to participate in their care plan.